-Gawd knows we love a revamped pub on Muddy so it's hello, how are you and make mine three courses at The Dog and Duck in Emmbrook.
+Gawd knows we love a revamped pub, so it's hello and make mine 3 courses at The Dog & Duck.

 Mention the word suburb and you imagine a sprawl of cookie cutter new builds, a cluster of good schools and the perfect middle ground for families wanting a dash of town and a dollop of country.
 Emmbrook is just that, although I think it was once a village judging by the handful of period properties.
 But it was here that I discovered The Dog and Duck – a super-stylish 17th century red brick, off the beaten track pub.
 A hidden gem, that screams Muddy.

 Brakspear Brewery bought this place in 1857 and the locals have been lapping it up ever since.
 More importantly it has recently undergone a humungous facelift, keeping many of its original features but throwing in contemporary and vintage touches.
 This is more than a lick of paint.
 This full on refurb – and it’s quite foxy.

 Friendly and relaxed, I’d say.
 A gaggle of ladies were having lunch and a few Friday wines to see in the weekend and a couple of fellas were grabbing a bite between work calls and tapping away on their laptops.
 It has an ‘everyone’s welcome’ vibe whether you’re flying solo (*ahem* like me), out with the kids or meeting up with the gang.